lowRISC/opentitan/hw/ip/i2c/README.md

     - Clock stretching in the controller mode
     - Automatic clock stretching in the target mode<sup>2</sup>
     - Programmable automatic ACK control in the target mode
-- *No support at this time* for any of the features related to multi-controller control:
+- Support for multi-controller features:
-    - No support for controller-controller clock synchronization
+    - Controller-controller clock synchronization
-    - No support for controller bus arbitration.
+    - Controller bus arbitration
+    - Target responses to broadcast transfers (similar to arbitration)
+    - Bus idle detection
 - Byte-formatted register interface with four separate queues: two queues in the controller mode, one for holding read data (RX), the other for holding bytes to be transmitted (TX: addresses or write data) and two queues in the target mode, for holding read (RX) and write (TX) data
 - Direct SCL and SDA control in "Override mode" (for debugging)
 - SCL and SDA ports mapped to I/O via the pinmux